 Blog

-The FDA’s Final Rule on LDTs and What it Means for Independent Medical Labs
+The FDA’s Final Rule on LDTs and What It Means for Independent Medical Labs (Updated)

 A final rule recently issued by the U.S. Food and Drug Administration (FDA) directly affects the oversight of laboratory-developed tests (LDTs) and the individual clinical laboratories and pathology practices that develop, validate, and perform them.

-As part of the final rule (announced on May 6, 2024) the FDA amended its regulations and made it explicit that LDTs fall within the definition of “device” under the Federal Food, Drug, and Cosmetic Act (“FD&C Act).
+As part of the final rule, the FDA amended its regulations and clearly stated that LDTs fall within the definition of “device” under the Federal Food, Drug, and Cosmetic Act (“FD&C Act).
 This means LDTs are now subject to new premarket review and postmarket compliance requirements enforced by the FDA.

-LDTs on the market before the final rule announcement will not have to go through the full FDA application and clearance process but will still be subject to some FDA oversight and new LDTs will be required to go through the full FDA application and clearance process.
+LDTs on the market before the final rule announcement will be partially exempt from the FDA application and clearance process but will still face some FDA oversight requirements.
+New LDTs are required to go through the full FDA application and clearance process.

 The final rule goes into effect on July 5, 2024.

-So what does the final rule and FDA oversight mean for medical laboratories going forward?
+So what does the final rule and FDA oversight mean for clinical laboratories going forward?

 In this blog post we’ll cover partial “grandfather” exemptions for existing LDTs on the market, how the FDA plans to phase out its general enforcement discretion approach over the next four years, what this new oversight likely means in terms of added lab costs to remain compliant, and what steps a laboratory can take to make FDA compliance less of a burden.